 Answer: Yes, if you and your spouse have divorced you need to inform your car insurance company about this change in marital status and advise them of any changes that need to be made to your policy.
 State laws and policy terms vary, but typically you must inform your insurer within 30 days after your divorce is finalized.

-Most companies offer a discount to married couples of 5 to 15 percent, so getting a divorce will likely raise your rates due to the loss of this discount.
+Most companies offer a car insurance discount to married couples of 5 to 15 percent, so getting a divorce will likely raise your rates due to the loss of this discount.
 Also you may lose out on multi-car discounts (up to 25%) and multi-policy discounts (around 10%).

 In general, insurance policies will cover only one household, the one where you and your vehicle reside, so you and your ex-spouse cannot keep one policy for the cars that both of you used to insure together when married and living together.